FOdeks/terraform-beginner-bootcamp-2023/journal/week0.md

 ## Markdown TOC Generator

-The link below uses content developed and formatted in Markdown to generate MarkDown TOC that can be copied and pasted.
+The link below uses documentation developed and formatted in Markdown to generate MarkDown Table of Contents that can be copied and pasted.

 [GitHub Markdown TOC Generator](https://luciopaiva.com/markdown-toc/)